namep0001/python_learning/README.md

-# Python Learning Sprint
+# Python Learning in 21 Days

-My journey learning Python from scratch — real projects, no copy-pasting.
+My journey learning Python from scratch — real projects, no copy-pasting. each folder show my progress of each day

 ## Tech Stack